Exotic matter: Negative mass

 Negative mass would possess some strange properties, such as accelerating in the direction opposite of applied force.
 Despite being inconsistent with the expected behavior of "normal" matter, negative mass is mathematically consistent and introduces no violation of conservation of momentum or energy.
 It is used in certain speculative theories, such as on the construction of artificial wormholes and the Alcubierre drive.
 The closest known real representative of such exotic matter is the region of pseudo-negative-pressure density produced by the Casimir effect.

-Complex mass
+Imaginary mass

-A hypothetical particle with complex rest mass would always travel faster than the speed of light.
+A hypothetical particle with imaginary rest mass would always travel faster than the speed of light.
 Such particles are called tachyons.
 There is no confirmed existence of tachyons.